-K. Jockey Injury Database
+J. Jockey Injury Database

-In an effort to learn more about injuries sustained by riders on a nation-wide basis, Members shall participate in a program coordinated by the Jockeys' Guild geared toward the collection of data associated with rider injuries sustained at their racetrack.
+In an effort to learn more about injuries sustained by riders on a nation-wide basis, Members, through cooperation with Jockeys' Guild, Inc. and/or the local jockeys' representatives, shall participate in a program coordinated by the Jockeys' Guild, to the extent it is consistent with HIPAA guidelines, geared toward the collection of data associated with rider injuries sustained at their racetrack.

-L. Race Cancellation Policy
+K. Race Cancellation Policy

-Racetrack Members, in conjunction with its Stewards, Jockeys, and Horsemen, shall develop protocols for cancellation of races due to inclement weather or hazardous racing conditions.
-Such protocols shall take into consideration specific weather conditions and shall include a predetermined method for determining consensus among stakeholders.
+Racetrack Members, in conjunction with its Stewards, Jockeys, and Horsemen, shall develop protocols that are consistent with ARCI-007-025 (G) for the delay/cancellation of races due to inclement weather, lightning or other hazardous racing conditions.
+Such protocols shall take into consideration specific weather conditions and shall include a pre-determined method for establishing consensus among stakeholders.